ESF Academic Catalog

 Mid-term Grading Policy

-progress report for the undergraduate students to serve as an evaluation of the quality of the work
+Faculty shall provide mid-term grades for undergraduate students only.
+Such grades are a progress report for the undergraduate students to serve as an evaluation of the quality of the work to date.
+Mid-term grades are informational, therefore do not become part of the student’s permanent record.

-date set by the Registrar’s Office.
-These grades should reflect the standing of each student based
+Mid-term grades shall be submitted within seven (7) calendar days after the designated midterm date set by the Registrar’s Office.
+These grades should reflect the standing of each student based on the current coursework completed.

 Academic Advising

-Each undergraduate student is assigned a faculty academic advisor in the student’s major.
+Each undergraduate student is assigned an academic advisor in the student’s major.
 The advisor assists the student in developing a program of study and approves course registration each semester.
 The advisor serves as a mentor and counselor and makes referrals to appropriate offices and resources as needed.
 The curriculum coordinator of each of the departments also assists the student by clarifying program and course requirements and providing additional advising and career-planning information.

 Academic Honors